 How Many Passengers: 202 passengers

-Cabins: Cabins are light and airy, with a modern beach house feel that still maintains a refined elegance.
+Cabins: Cabins are very spacious, light and airy, with a modern beach house feel that still maintains a refined elegance.
 They each include an armoire, chest of drawers, robe and slippers, LCD televisions, and premium bathroom amenities and bedding.

 Dining Experience: The main dining rooms offers three meals a day, with a menu full of regionally-inspired dishes.
 There is also an open-air venue called Cliff Rock Bar & Grille, where guests can select fresh ingredients that are then cooked on 100% pure volcanic rock.
 Here, breakfast and lunch are buffets, and dinner is normal seating.